reyesgo/cybersec-project-docs/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.

-- Load balancers guard against a single server overloading by distributing the flow of traffic across all available servers. it monitors the health of its registered targets and routes traffic only to healthy targets.
+- A load balancer guard against a single server overloading by distributing the flow of traffic across all available servers. it monitors the health of its registered targets and routes traffic only to healthy targets.

-- the Advantage of a jumb box is that it provides another layer in the defense in depth approach.
+- A jumb box provides another layer in the defense in depth approach.
 The concept of a jump box is a security hardened single point to our network.
 It acts as a bridge between two trusted systems in the network.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the system. we use the following beats to accomplish this task:

- -  Filebeat monitors the log files and forwards them to ELK server to be indexed.
+ -  Filebeat monitors the log files and forwards any changes to the ELK server.
- -  Metricbeat collects metrics from the operating system and from services running on the server to be analysed.
+ -  Metricbeat collects metrics and system resources usage from a host and sends to the ELK server.

 The configuration details of each machine may be found below.